bitsofcotton/NAND/README.md

 * * * information for debugging.
 * * \_\_callgraph\_\_
 * * * information for debugging.
+* flows
+* * if ... elif ... else
+* * switch-case for constant. case variable optimization.

 # General Tips
 If the data is enough, machine learning methods can implement any of the implementation.